 MySQL Strict Mode Issue

-1) Open the /etc/my.cnf file by accessing your server as root via SSH or SFTP with root authority.
+1) Open the /etc/my.cnf file by accessing your server via SSH or SFTP with root authority.

 3) Restart your MySQL server.

 If you do not have knowledge or expertise in such matters, you can get information and support from your service provider or any server management professional.